timw-csi/vybe_takehome/README.md

 ## Final thoughts

 Overall, I feel like this application works well.
 For testing, I find that vitest works more smoothly with Vite projects, and it has a similar syntax to Jest, so I went with vitest.
-Some things I would have liked to accomplish with more time: adding testing on the backend and figuring out how to get the y-axis values to appear in the tooltip for the non-piechart apexcharts.
+Some things I would have liked to accomplish with more time: adding testing on the backend.

 - Tim